tacman/msgphp/docs/ddd/entity_factories.md

 ---

-### `nextIdentity(string $class): DomainIdInterface`
+### `nextIdentifier(string $class): DomainIdInterface`

-Returns the next identifier for the given entity.
-Depending on the identifier implementation its value might be considered empty in case it's not capable to calculate a value upfront.
+Returns the next identifier for the given entity class.
+Depending on the implementation its value might be considered empty if it's not capable to calculate one upfront.

 ## Generic example